-4) For known reasons, inconvenient contents bring in potential legal risks for platforms.
+4) For known reasons, inappropriate contents bring potential legal risks for platforms.

-In this article, We will focus on the common practices to crack these pain points.
+In this article, We will focus on the standard practices to fix these pain points.

 1) Matching by attractiveness

-Request the two users to upload a video clip of themselves.
+Request the two users to upload a video clip of themselves on the online dating platform.
 Make sure that the video clips include their heads and faces.
 There ought to be an attractiveness evaluation model.
-The model is built into an algorithm that can rate a person’s attractiveness with quantitative metrics.
-Factors to be considered might include appearance style and attractiveness level, etc.
+The model is built into an algorithm to rate a person’s attractiveness with quantitative metrics.
+Appearance style and attractiveness level etc are factors to consider.

 2) Matching by a shared interest

-It is said that two persons don’t have to have shared interests to start a relationship, but common interests are catalysts to help the two to find something in common to talk about in an ice-breaking way.
+It is said that two persons don’t have to have shared interests to start a relationship.
+However, common interests are catalysts to help them find something in common to talk about in an ice-breaking way.
 It creates an opportunity for them to be fond of each other.

-If the shared interests are something that they can do together online, such as online mini-game and online karaoke, the system can guide them to launch a mini-game to play together or enter an online karaoke room to sing a song together.
-These measures can not only help the two persons to build rapport quickly but also create opportunities for the platform to provide premium services.
+If the shared interests are something they can do together online, such as online mini-game and online karaoke, the system can guide them to launch a mini-game to play together or enter an online karaoke room to sing a song together.
+These measures can help the two persons build rapport quickly and create opportunities for the platform to provide premium services.

 3) Matching by geographic location

-It is a clever way to match by location.
+It is a clever way to match by location in an online dating platform.
 The geographic location dimension often means a great deal:

-a) Opportunity to upgrade to a blind dating for marriage;
+a) Opportunity to upgrade to blind dating for marriage;

-b) Chance to upgrade for premium products and services;
+b) Chance to upgrade to premium products and services;

 c) Shared culture and intimacy feeling.